Emmotes/ic_spoilers/docs/evandra.md

 Slot 5:
             Dirty Horn: Found this on a dead guard.
 Don't ask what else I found...
-          Travel Qanci: Got this on discount after threatening the merchant's family.
+      Travel Mead Horn: Got this on discount after threatening the merchant's family.
    Rejuvenating Kantsi: Lorienne blessed this horn to heal me in battle!
 But it only heals 1
                         hp...
   Horn of the Infinite: This horn never runs out of ale!
 I don't remember two tendays after